ptitSeb/box86/docs/COMPILE.md

 Also, on armbian, you may need to install `libc6-dev-armhf-cross` or you may have an issue with `crt1.o` and a few other files not included with box86.

+#### for ADLink AmpereAltra

+`mkdir build; cd build; cmake .. -DADLINK=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j`

+As ADLINK AmpereAltra computers run an AARCH64 OS, you'll need an `armhf` multiarch environment, and an armhf gcc: On debian, install it with `sudo apt install gcc-arm-linux-gnueabihf`.

 #### for Other ARM64 64bits Linux platform